vincent51689453/elevator_inout_strategy_planning/README.md

 # elevator_inout_strategy_planning
-It is a obstacle avoidance package used in entering/leaving the elevator based on PCL and realsense.
+It is a strategy planning package used in entering/leaving the elevator based on PCL and realsense.
 This package is developing with UbiquityRobot Magni.

 ## Prerequisites
 - ROS Melodic